wethegit/sweet-potato/README.md

 ## Styles

-Files outside the `pages/` folder won't generate an output but they will still be prettified and linted.
-If using `.css` instead of `.scss`, place your files inside `public/` in the root of the project.
+Files outside the `pages/` folder won't generate an output.
+If using regular `.css` instead of `.scss`, place your files inside `public/` in the root of the project.

 ### Usage